Deep Learning for Retinal Degeneration Assessment: A Comprehensive Analysis of the MARIO Challenge: Technical challenges in longitudinal OCT analysis

 Addressing algorithmic bias is therefore essential for ensuring equitable performance across diverse populations \citep{ueda2024fairness,LIM2024100096}.
 The MARIO challenge uniquely addresses these limitations by providing a dataset inclusive of both African and European patient data, promoting the development of adaptable models suitable for global deployment in diverse clinical settings.

-\subsubsection{Publicly-available datasets and benchmarking efforts}
+\subsection{Publicly-available datasets and benchmarking efforts}

 Public datasets and standardized benchmarks have been instrumental in advancing AMD research, particularly in the domains of fluid detection and retinal layer segmentation.
 Notable contributions include the RETOUCH challenge dataset \citep{Bogunovic2019}, which features OCT images from multiple devices and various retinal diseases, establishing important benchmarks for fluid detection and segmentation tasks.
 Similarly, the OCTAGON dataset \citep{Daz2019} provides valuable resources for algorithm development and validation in retinal OCT analysis.
+More recently, the OLIVES dataset \citep{prabhushankarolives2022} paired OCT and fundus images with clinical labels and biomarkers across repeated visits, offering a richer multimodal resource for retinal disease analysis.
 However, these existing datasets have limitations that restrict their utility for developing comprehensive AMD monitoring solutions.
 Most critically, they often lack:

 \begin{itemize} \item longitudinal data with sufficient temporal resolution to capture disease dynamics during treatment, \item geographic and demographic diversity needed to evaluate algorithm generalizability, \item standardized annotations of subtle changes in disease activity relevant to treatment decisions, \item integration of clinical metadata with imaging findings to provide contextual information. \end{itemize}